justicehub-in/justice-hub-docs/content/covid-19/_index.md

 Write to us at [info@justicehub.in](info@justicehub.in):
 - If you would like to submit a project that is not listed here
 - Queries/Concerns about the projects that are listed here
-- For any data/tech support for lega data projects around Covid-19
+- For any data/tech support for legal data projects around Covid-19

 Follow us on [Twitter](https://twitter.com/JusticeHubIndia) to receive regular updates on **Justice Hub** - _A legal data and tech collaborative_